Health & Wellness

-“Glucosamine is a building block for hyaluronic acid, one of the main components of joint tissue,” Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch by The Dodo, explains.
+“Glucosamine is a building block for hyaluronic acid, one of the main components of joint tissue,” Dr. Elizabeth Devitt, DVM, a general practice veterinarian and veterinary consultant for Fetch, explains.
 “Chondroitin is an element of cartilage, aka the cells that line the joints surfaces.
 It helps block enzymes that could harm the cartilage and draws fluid into joint tissue to reduce friction during movement.”

 There are a few varieties of the supplement, including classic Dasuquin, Dasuquin with MSM, Dasuquin Advanced and Dasuquin Advanced with ESM.
 Your vet can advise you on if Dasuquin is right for your dog and which variety is best.

 Suppose your veterinarian thinks your pup needs a level-up from Dasuquin.
 In that case, they might recommend Dasuquin MSM, which is just that — the classic supplement with methylsulfonylmethane (MSM), which helps to reduce inflammation and block pain, added to keep your dog’s joints in tip-top shape.

 “MSM serves as a source of sulfur, which is an important molecule in the makeup of collagen, a part of healthy joints,” Dr. Devitt says.
 “It’s also important in glutathione, an antioxidant that protects against cell damage.”

 Classic Dasuquin and the MSM version can be purchased without a prescription, but we strongly recommend checking in with your veterinarian before starting your dog on any new supplements.

 Dasuquin Advanced contains everything that the MSM version has, with the addition of turmeric, alpha-lipoic acid and manganese.